MarkoBosnjakBosa/MyShop/README.md

 Form validation by using reCaptcha v2 and reCaptcha v3
 Sending emails by using node mailer
 Using Node.js events for triggering the sending of emails and SMS messages
-MongoDB and mongoose (queries, limits, sorts, pages)
+MongoDB and mongoose (queries, limits, sorts, pagess)